syrsly/StreamlabsChatbotSmartRegex/README.md

 # StreamlabsChatbotSmartRegex
+Make sure you get the latest version from https://github.com/syrsly/StreamlabsChatbotSmartRegex

 Give your Streamlabs Chatbot some personality using regex and smart responses.
 Cooldowns supported.
 Costs not yet supported.

 This script add-on for Streamlabs Chatbot/Ankhbot was created by Syrsly for his channel's bot at https://www.twitch.tv/syrsly and is based on work by Reecon: https://github.com/Reecon/SLCatchPhrases